KraitDev/krait-devtools/CONTRIBUTING.md

-# Contributing to the KOSL DevTools
+# Contributing to the Krait DevTools

-Welcome and thanks for showing interest contributing to the KOSL DevTools.
+Welcome and thanks for showing interest contributing to the Krait DevTools.

-This repository contains the Visual Studio Code extension for Krait Object Serialization Language (KOSL), including:
+This repository contains the Visual Studio Code extension for the Krait Programming Language, including:

 * syntax highlighting
 * formatting integration
 * file icons
-* language configuration
 * snippets
 * diagnostics tooling